Quick Summary:

 The most fundamental difference is geographic.
 Intrastate freight operates exclusively within a single state or territory, while interstate freight spans two or more states or territories.
 In Australia, where states like Western Australia and Queensland are geographically vast, even intrastate routes can cover enormous distances, such as Perth to Broome or Brisbane to Mount Isa.

-For businesses with national supply chains, interstate freight is unavoidable.
-For those serving a local or regional market, intrastate freight may be all that is required.
+local or regional market, intrastate freight may be all that is required.

 2. Regulations and Compliance